robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 focusing on the relevance of individual layers, similarity of layers and the role of individuals.
-We calculated multidegree, the sum of degree centrality across layers, and neighbourhood, the sum of unique neighbours to each individual
+We calculated multidegree, the sum of degree centrality across layers, and neighbourhood, the sum of unique neighbours to each individual (Berlingerio et al. 2012; Kivela et al.
-(<span class="citeproc-not-found" data-reference-id="Berlingerio_2012">**???**</span>;
-Kivela et al. 2014).
+2014).
 Comparing the multidegree and number of unique neighbours, we measured the connective redundancy, the proportion of neighbours repeated in multiple layers, and the layer relevance, the proportion of neighbours present compared to the neighbourhood for each individual.
 To measure the role of individuals, we calculated the graph strength for each individual for each layer specific season and landcover context.

 e focused on four aspects of the network: “interlayer correlation and reducibility” (i.e., correlation between layers and similarities